 4 June 2013

-Sharing web services and APIs in an organisation: challenges and pitfalls
+Sharing APIs in an organisation: challenges and pitfalls

 The first barrier to effective service sharing is gaining consensus over how you’re going to share.
 This can open a can of worms where you get lost in a debate over which standards, protocols and design patterns to adopt.
 Some people will want to assert a restrictive system of governance over service design in order to guarantee some level of interoperability.
 Others will prefer a looser regime in order to give them more freedom over how they design their own solutions.
 The one thing you can guarantee is that every architect will take a different approach to this – and be convinced that they are right.